 - Hummus.
 This good source of protein is healthier than other dips and spreads, and it comes ready-to-eat.
-Use it as a dip for veggies, or use it as a spread in a wrap instead of mayonnaise.
+Use it as a dip for veggies or as a spread in a wrap instead of mayonnaise.

-Once you’ve got some staples on hand, the next step is eating throughout the day.
+Once you’ve got some staples on hand, the next step is figuring out your eating throughout the day.

 Breakfast is an important part of a healthy diet.
 Don’t skimp on it because you think you don’t have time.

-- Try having a whole-grain English muffin spread with nut butter or low-fat cream cheese.
+- Try having a whole-grain English muffin and spread nut butter or low-fat cream cheese on it.
 Top it with berries or a banana and you’ve got a well-rounded meal in just a few minutes.